-1) The attendance of the Board members refers to the year 2021.
-Total remuneration refers to fees paid to the Board of Directors during the period from May 2021 - April 2022.
-The fee payable to Members of the Board elected by the Annual General Meeting is determined by the Annual General Meeting is determined by the Annual General Meeting in line with a proposal by the Nomination Committee.
-Fees excludes travel expenses.
-Differences arise between the maximum fee approved by the Annual General Meeting and the actual amount disbursed, as the actual amount disbursed during the calendar year is a combination of the fees paid between the two most recent General Meetings.
-See Note 4 on pages 48-49 for the actual amounts disbursed.
+1) The attendance of the Board members refers to the year 2022.
+Total remuneration refers to fees paid to the Board of Directors during the period from May 2022 - April 2023.
+The fee payable to Members of the Board elected by the Annual General Meeting is determined by the Annual General Meeting in line with a proposal by the Nomination Committee.
+Fees excludes travel expenses, Differences arise between the maximum fee approved by the Annual General Meeting and the actual amount disbursed, as the actual amount disbursed during the calendar year is a combination of the fees paid between the two most recent General Meetings.
+See Note 4 on pages 44-45 for the actual amounts disbursed.